jdefrance7/SeniorDesignProject/AST-CAN485/README.md

 ### UAVCAN

-Both [UAVCAN v0](https://github.com/UAVCAN/libcanard) (legacy) and [UAVCAN v1](https://github.com/UAVCAN/libcanard/tree/legacy-v0) protocols have been implemented in separate projects.
-See their documentation on implementation specifics.
+[UAVCAN v0](https://github.com/UAVCAN/libcanard) (legacy) was implemented for this project.
+See its documentation on implementation specifics.